jaljo/articles/text-editor/text-editor-002-en.md

 tree).
 The HTML string was parsed and represented as a tree, the same way the DOM nodes are represented.
 Some simple mutation functions were written to stylize the text : make it bold, underlined, etc...
-At that time, we only focused on the AST part first, the rendering part beeing easier to handle could come later.
+At that time, we only focused on the AST part first, the rendering part beeing easier to handle would come later.
 Relying on unit tests, we ensured that mutations were working as expected.
-We succeeded to update the AST correctly when applying mutations, eg the following text node
+We succeeded to update the AST correctly when applying mutations, e.g. the following text node

 ```js
 {